Search Engine :

 Search Engines Crawling Process?

 The first step is crawling.
 Search engines search the web with automated programs called crawlers.
 Search engines crawl the complete web to fetch the web pages available.
 Entire webpages, preserved in HTML (it stands for “Hypertext Markup Language”, it is a programming language for describing the structure of web pages), are stored on the servers of the search engine.
 A piece of software called a crawler, bot, and spider performs the crawling of the entire web.

 In order to deliver information to the users, the search engine first has to know what information is out there.
 Each and every search engine has its own ‘spider’ which is a program that enables the search engines to crawl or read the backend code of websites.
-(You can see the code of any website by right clicking on the website and viewing the source code of that website.)

 The search engine spider travels from page to page and website to website with the help of links.
 Once they are done processing a page they follow any internal links (internal links are the links that go from one page on a domain to a different page on the same domain) or external links (external links are the links that redirect the reader to a different domain), to discover more pages to add to their index.